bmarcote/evn_postprocess/README.md

 ## Bug List

+- [ ] If '--steps archive' and plots have been already compressed, it crashes.
+Check if they do exist.
+- [ ] Second standardplots had no stored the sources to plot.
 - [ ] If plots cannot be open, it must be said in the next "Question" dialog.
 - [ ] Log all command outputs into the log files.
-- [ ] Check if for e-EVN experiments it changes the experiment name.
+- [X] Check if for e-EVN experiments it changes the experiment name.
 - [X] Standard plot breaks in the script: ('list has no split').
 - [X] Say no to create new lis files but still retrieving the vex file if n/a.
 - [ ] If error produced in archive.pl due to Proposal Tool it breaks...